cntehang/ng-config-service/README.md

 ### Building

+Because of the limitation of Angular CLI, both the `package.json` and the `project/ng-config-service/package.json` should use the name `name` of `ng-config-service`.
+For each new publish, use the same `version` value.

 In project root, build the library project using `npm run build-lib`.

 The demo app is build with the regular Angular CLI: `ng build`.
 To run the demo, use `ng serve --open` and you should see the property value configured in `assets/config/config.json` file.